dereuromark/cakephp-captcha/docs/README.md

 $this->loadComponent('Captcha.Captcha');
 ```

-Then inside your action, use `addValidation()` to inject the behavior's validation rules into the form validator:
+Then inside your action, use `addValidation()` to inject the plugin's validation rules into the form validator:
 ```php
 use Tools\Form\ContactForm; // or any other form